 In Japan, most residents, as well as visitors are using prepaid cards.
 IC cards can be purchased at ticket machines and ticket counters at the main railway stations.
-The initial cost consists of a refundable deposit of 500 yen, and the maximum amount card can be charged with is 20,000 yen.
+The initial cost consists of a refundable deposit of 500 yen, and the maximum amount card can be charged is 20,000 yen.
 In Japan, there are 10 types of prepaid cards, but the most popular ones are Suica, Pasmo and Icoca.
 Different cities in Japan have different “brands” of IC Cards, but as of 2013, they are all compatible with each other.
 As a result, it is possible to travel on almost all trains (except Shinkansen), subways and buses in most of Japan’s largest cities with just a single of these cards.
 All cards are valid in Tokyo, Yokohama, Osaka, Kyoto, Nagoya and Fukuoka and several other areas.
 Cards can be recharged multiple times.

 Rechargeable IC can also be used to buy food, drinks and other goods at many convenience stores, such as 7-Eleven, Lawson and Ministop.
-IC cards can also be used to pay for coin lockers, goods at vending machines or parking lots.
+IC cards can also be used to pay for coin lockers and goods at vending machines or parking lots.
 If you want to use this card to pay for your shopping, make sure to charge it with a bigger amount of money.

 Japan how to organise the trip.
 Travel Guide

 For me, it is primarily a source of inspiration, an incentive to visit many places of existence that I have not known until now.
 This site also has a discussion forum that also contains a lot of valuable information and popularity ranking.
 Thanks to this, it is easier to choose what to see if you can’t see everything.
 I sincerely recommend using this portal, because the information appears to be comprehensive.
-On my blog, I will not use any resources of this website, as it is not allowed.
-I can only advice you to visit it when you are planning to visit Japan.
+On my blog, I will not use any resources from this website, as it is not allowed.
+I can only advise you to visit it when you are planning to visit Japan.

 Where to stay, what conditions you can count on?
 Is it possible to do laundry in Japan, and if so how to do it and how much does it cost?
 Answers to the above questions are worth knowing even before you go, that’s why I complete this post with additional information.

 Below is a summary of all the hotels we have stayed in while travelling thru Japan.
-Each of the hotel descriptions is linked with the Booking.com, where you can get more detailed information.
+Each of the hotel descriptions is linked with Booking.com, where you can get more detailed information.

 There is a very professional and always smiling reception staff in the hotel.
-At the front desk, there are English speaking receptionists.
+At the front desk, there are English-speaking receptionists.

-Room was small but with a double bed.
+The room was small but with a double bed.
 An electric kettle with tea bags (replenished daily) is provided as well.
 The bathroom is small and very compact but in line with expectations for Japan.
-There is a nice city view from the room and windows are soundproofed.
+There is a nice city view from the room and the windows are soundproofed.
 Wi-fi is available for free and works well, without any obstacles.
 The front desk is open 24/7, you can also leave your luggage there if you arrive too early or want to leave later.

-The only downside of this place is a very small dining area.
+The only downside of this place is its very small dining area.
 In the morning, we had to stand in line to get in, then stand in line waiting for the table and then for the food.
 The food is spread out in a very small space, so in the morning there is a crowd.
 Other than that, we enjoyed our stay in this hotel and the food was tasty.

 the mountains that surround them.
 Room clean, comfortable bed.
 A kettle, fridge, slippers and bathrobes are available in the room.
-Free coffee and tea available in the hotel lobby.
+Free coffee and tea are available in the hotel lobby.
 Japanese-style hotel restaurant with tatami on the floor.
 In the morning, a tasty breakfast was served there.